zaphosting/docs/en/fivem_installels.md

 > Make sure that the previous line always ends with a comma.

 Done!
-Our Carmod should be enabled and functional after a restart of the server.
+Our Carmod should be ELS enabled and functional after a restart of the server.